muldjord/skyscraper/README.md

 $ sudo apt-get update
 $ sudo apt-get install build-essential qt5-default
 ```
-You might be asked for your sudo password.
+You might be asked for your sudo-password.
 On RetroPie the default password is `raspberry`.
 To install Qt5 on other Linux distributions, please refer to their documentation.

 #### macOS
 Skyscraper works perfectly on macOS as well but is not officially supported as I don't own a Mac.
 But with the help of HoraceAndTheSpider and abritinthebay here's the commands needed to install the Qt5 and other prerequisites: